50 Freelance Jobs Websites to Find Your Next Remote Gig

 While not every business hires a VA to do everyday tasks, that doesn’t mean the demand for an online assistant isn’t there.
 From managing social media pages to scheduling client meetings to managing a business’ website updates, there are countless services you can offer.

 Don’t get discouraged if your online expertise lies in only one or two areas.
-Chances are that you’ll find clients who need your skills without the extra bells and whistles.
+Chances are that you’ll find virtual assistant companies or clients who need your skills without the extra bells and whistles.
 There are hundreds of services that you could offer, but you only need one or two to get your VA business going.

 Pay: $0 – $30+ per hour